openMVG/openMVG/docs/sphinx/rst/openMVG/robust_estimation/robust_estimation.rst

    A contrario robust estimation, noise adaptivity.

-Here an example of how find a best fit line, by using the a contrario robust estimation framework:
+Here an example of how to find a best fit line, by using the a contrario robust estimation framework:
-It's a bit more complex, we use a class in order to perform the a contrario required task.
+It is a bit more complex, we use a class in order to perform the a contrario required task.

 .. code-block:: c++